HTML Forms & Input Basics: Building User Input Forms

 <label for="password">Password</label>

-<input type="password" id="password" name="password" minlength="8" required>
+<input id="password" name="password" type="password" autocomplete="new-password" required>

-Example 4: Checkbox and radio options
+Example 4: Checkbox and radio buttons

 <fieldset>